meieda/architecture-center/docs/microservices/api-design.md

     - RPC is more oriented around operations or commands.
 Because RPC interfaces look like local method calls, it may lead you to design overly chatty APIs.
 However, that doesn't mean RPC must be chatty.
 It just means you need to use care when designing the interface.

 - Does the serialization format require a fixed schema?
-If so, do you need to compile a schema file?
+If so, does it require compiling a schema definition file?
+In that case, you'll to incorporate this step into your build process.

 - Consider framework and language support.
 HTTP is supported in nearly every framework and language. gRPC, Avro, and Thrift all have libraries for C++, C#, Java, and Python.
 Thrift and gRPC also support Go.